 Success must be defined holistically.
 Success is more than the accumulation of money; it requires a state of well-being and peace of mind.
 At HCM, we believe success means financial freedom.
 Does your advisor understand that, and can they help you build a plan to achieve true success?

 8. How will you manage my account with regards to taxes?

 Nearly every financial decision you make will have tax implications either now or in the future.
-It is important to work with an advisor who considers these tax consequences when helping you plan for your financial future.
+The best financial advisors will be ones who consider these tax consequences when helping you plan for your financial future.
 Will they need to outsource tax questions to a third party?
 Is this even a concern for the advisor you’re talking to?
 Between taxable, tax-deferred, and tax-free assets and knowing when to best recognize income or take deductions, optimizing these decisions to reduce your tax liability can mean the difference between good and poor after-tax returns.
-At HCM, taxes are front of mind: we consider the tax implications of the investment in different types of securities, when we rebalance our portfolios, and when we harvest deductible losses and taxable gains.
+At HCM, when giving financial advice, taxes are front of mind: we consider the tax implications of the investment in different types of securities, when we rebalance our portfolios, and when we harvest deductible losses and taxable gains.
 We believe it’s not what you make, but what you keep that counts.
 And with keeping taxes in mind when making decisions, we help you to hold on to more of what you make.